maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.Blazor.GlobalEventHandler/README.md

 - `OnKeyDown` which provides an optional `KeyboardEventArgs` parameter
 - `OnKeyUp` which provides an optional `KeyboardEventArgs` parameter
-- `OnResize` which provides an optional `ResizeEventArgs` parameter
 - `OnClick` which provides an optional `MouseEventArgs` parameter
+- `OnContextMenu` which provides an optional `MouseEventArgs` parameter
+- `OnDoubleClick` which provides an optional `MouseEventArgs` parameter
 - `OnMouseDown` which provides an optional `MouseEventArgs` parameter
 - `OnMouseUp` which provides an optional `MouseEventArgs` parameter
 - `OnMouseMove` which provides an optional `MouseEventArgs` parameter
+- `OnTouchStart` which provides an optional `TouchEventargs` parameter
+- `OnTouchEnd` which provides an optional `TouchEventargs` parameter
+- `OnTouchCancel` which provides an optional `TouchEventargs` parameter
-- `OnContextMenu` which provides an optional `MouseEventArgs` parameter
+- `OnTouchMove` which provides an optional `TouchEventargs` parameter
-- `OnDoubleClick` which provides an optional `MouseEventArgs` parameter
+- `OnResize` which provides an optional `ResizeEventArgs` parameter
 - `OnScroll` which provides an optional `ScrollEventArgs` parameter

 ### Example